OpenMatchmaking/documentation/docs/protocol.md

 ### Headers
 Custom RabbitMQ headers:
-- `microservice_name` - A unique microservice name which is used for understanding which service should process this request.
+- `routing_key` - A unique routing key which is used for understanding which part of service should process this request.
 - `request_url` - The original URL as a string which is used to identify a resource.
 - `permissions` - A list of permissions to resources splitted with the `;` character.
 Each permission must be specified in `{microservice}.{resource}.{action}` format.
 - `user_id` - A unique UUID identifier, generated and stored in Auth / Auth microservice per each user.